 Why you'll love this recipe

-This Rice Stuffed Tomatoes recipe is easy to prepare and adaptable to suit your tastes.
-And if the rest of the meal is not quite ready, these will sit around happily and wait.
-Actually, this is a dish best served tepid and not directly out of the oven and pair perfectly with my Italian Chicken Cutlet Recipe.
+This Rice Stuffed Tomatoes recipe is easy to prepare and adaptable to your tastes.
+And if the rest of the meal is not quite ready, they will sit around happily and wait.
+Actually, this is a dish best served tepid and not directly out of the oven and pairs perfectly with my Italian Chicken Cutlet Recipe.

 While the tomato is the hero of this dish, the potatoes aren't far behind.
 Firstly, the potatoes are included to support the tomatoes so they don't topple over.
 But while baking, the potatoes absorb the tomato juices and become flavorful and tender.

-From salads like Cucumber Tomato Onion salad to ragu sauce for pasta, tomatoes show up in so many Italian recipes and are loved by all.
-These rice stuffed tomatoes are so tasty they will become a family favorite that you'll make again and again!
+From salads like Cucumber Tomato Onion salad to ragu sauce for pasta, tomatoes appear in many Italian recipes and are loved by all.
+These rice stuffed tomatoes are so tasty they will become a family favorite you’ll make again and again!

 Ingredient Notes

-- capers - I use capers in vinegar but if you use salted capers be sure to rinse well
+- Capers – I use capers in vinegar but if you use salted capers, be sure to rinse them well.

 Variations

-- if you like spicy food, adding some dried hot chilli flakes
+- If you like spicy food, add some red pepper flakes.

 Instructions